visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 ### Assessment criteria
 For Part 1 we will use the following criteria:
-* Relevant: does the analysis apply to the image?
+* True: does the analysis apply to the image?
 * Clear: is the analysis presented in an understandable way?
 * New: did you create novel insights (from the synthesis).